 Luckily, Vario was prepared with years of experience to providing seamless virtual solutions without sacrificing engagement.

 Audiences can connect via real time chat and Q&A, experience augmented physical presence with XR stages, and participate in digital networking foyers.
 Smaller breakout sessions have also become a popularized method of encouraging group discussions via video conferencing tools.
-These types of production and platform features are key to increasing client retention and attendee engagement.
+These types of virtual event production and platform features are key to increasing client retention and attendee engagement.

 #2 Events as a Digital Marketing Strategy